 When the small but significant changes described above begin to add up in a veteran's life, the veteran will usually begin to be less depressed and have an increased interest in social and work activities.
 At the same time, the veteran may also experience a reduction in fear in social situations which may help facilitate their reintegration.

 What we hear many of our veterans say when we visit them is that their Paws for Heroes dog has become their best friend, and with their dog, they feel like anything is now possible in life.

 What Does Paws for Heroes Do?

 When a veteran applies to us for a dog, Paws for Heroes conducts several interviews with the veteran.
 Later, Paws for Heroes visits the veteran’s home to ensure the veteran is ready to care for a dog and the environment is safe and suitable for a dog.
 Paws for Heroes searches shelters for an adult dog that is confident, friendly and owner-oriented.
 Using service dog criteria and evaluation standards to evaluate the dog, when the right dog is found, Paws for Heroes places the dog in a foster home.
 After the candidate dog has been through the foster phase, the candidate dog receives training by a professional dog trainer at a board and train facility.
 The candidate dog is also provided up-to-date veterinary care and a microchip.
 When the dog is placed with the veteran, the veteran also receives dog equipment including a crate, bedding, bowls, leash, collar, bones and toys.
-While all of the staff who work to place dogs with military members are unpaid volunteers, the direct costs of adoption, training, providing veterinary care and equipping a dog for presentation to a veteran averages $7,000-$8,000, with a majority of this cost being associated with the search and evaluation of the dog and the professional dog training.
+While all of the staff who work to place dogs with veterans are unpaid volunteers, the direct costs of adoption, training, providing veterinary care and equipping a dog for presentation to a veteran averages $7,000-$9,000, with a majority of this cost being associated with the search and evaluation of the dog and the professional dog training.
 All services are provided at no cost to the veteran.